EmmanuellaBudu/MLP/README.md

 # MLP
-Multilayer Perceptron implemented in Python
+Multilayer Perceptron implemented in Python-
-An attemp to implement a Multilayer Perceptron Network in Python without a library.
+An attempt to implement a Multilayer Perceptron Network in Python without a library.
 Still loading 🤔🤔